emiliehwolf/ggplot2_examples/readme.md

 ```

 # Activities
 1. Create a histogram of the Wind column from airquality.
-Use the bindwidth argument to adjust the width of the bins.
+Use the binwidth argument to adjust the width of the bins.
 ```r
 theme_set(theme_bw(base_size = 14))
 qplot(Wind, data = airquality, binwidth = .25)